 Figure 4-1 : Relationships among Common Reference Frames

-TRUE EQUATOR MEAN EQUINOX (teme)
+TRUE EQUATOR MEAN EQUINOX (TEME)

 The True Equator Mean Equinox (TEME) reference frame, used in the Simplified General Perturbations Satellite Orbit Model 4 (SGP4), has both ‘of date’ and ‘of epoch’ variants.
 In TEME, the x-axis points along the mean vernal equinox and the z-axis points along the true rotation axis of the Earth at the specified date or coordinate epoch.
 The TEME reference frame was developed during early satellite operations because it was computationally convenient.
 For various reasons, there is no consensus or authoritative definition for the reference frame.
-Consequently, the use of TEME is not recommended, though it still forms the basis for NORAD Two Line Elements (TLEs), which are widely used in Earth orbit operations.
+Consequently, the use of TEME is not recommended, though it still forms the basis for NORAD Two Line Elements (TLEs) [8,32], which are widely used in Earth orbit operations.